cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] We have all new {% url "docker examples" docker-images %} you can check out.
 - [x] The `cypress` npm package now checks the currently installed version on `install` and `run` and does not re-install Cypress if it is already installed.
 Fixes {% issue 396 %}.
 - [x] We've added a new `Cypress.Commands` interface to handle adding your own custom commands.
 Fixes {% issue 436 %}.
+- [x] You can now overwrite existing commands with `Cypress.Commands.overwrite`. <OPEN A NEW ISSUE>
 - [x] We removed an artificial delay that was being set in between commands.
 This means test commands now run faster.
 - [x] You can now disable Cypress global exception handler for your application.
 Fixes {% issue 254 %}
 - [x] Uncaught errors appearing in your spec files or support files are now properly caught, have the right exit code, and display correctly.
 Fixes {% issue 345 %}
 - [x] Cypress will now scroll past multiple elements that cover up an element to be interacted with.
 It also now factors in elements with `position: sticky`.
 Fixes {% issue 571 %} and {% issue 565 %}.
 - [x] Cypress now scrolls all parent containers (not just `window`) when attempting to {% url "check an element's actionability" interacting-with-elements#Actionability %}.
 Fixes {% issue 569 %}.
 - [x] Using chai's `assert` interface now works correctly in your specs. <OPEN AN ISSUE>
+- [x] Screenshots are now taken during each runnable that fails.
+Errors in tests will happen there.
+Errors in hooks will also happen there.
+Previously a screenshot would only happen after everything (including hooks) ran.
+Fixes {% issue 394 %}
+- [x] `cy.screenshot()` now synchronizes its state with the reporter.
+This means you should see error messages (on the left side) on automatic screenshot errors.

 **Dependencies:**